Architects Fees

 Once you and your architect have established the basic decisions regarding your requirements and budget, the architect will start ‘designing’.
 The drawings will usually be relatively simple and there will probably be some optional schemes to discuss and agree with you.
 At the end of this stage the general planning and style of the building will be fixed.
 Usually the drawings will be submitted to your local authority for development approval.
 Some authorities require more detailed information such as models and perspectives to be submitted.
 These are usually prepared in the next stage and are generally not covered by normal architectural fee agreements.

-Design development
+Design Development

 In order for the architect to call tenders and have the building built it is necessary to produce very detailed and accurate drawings and specifications.
-This is the contract documentation stage.
+This is the construction documentation stage.
 At some point in this stage the architect will prepare documents or submissions to the relevant authority for building approval.

 Contract administration

 The process of building is relatively lengthy and often complex.
-The architect’s role is basically to administer the contract (tendering, arranging the contract, certifying payments to the builder as well as issuing any variations and so on) and to inspect the works so that they are built in accordance with the documents.
+The architect’s role is basically to administer the building contract (tendering, arranging the contract, certifying payments to the builder as well as issuing any variations, and so on) and to inspect the works so that they are built in accordance with the documents.

 Like all things, the cost of architectural services can always be made lower but it must also be remembered that lower does not always mean better.
 Your architect can only make the services cheaper by shortening the time spent on design or by deleting a part of the normal service.
 Lower fees result in conservative design, not good design.
 Architects cannot spend time refining a design to save you money if they are working for minimal fees.
 The only other option therefore is to reduce the scope of services.
 For instance, you could consider asking a builder to price your job on the basis of the sketch plans alone.
 Alternatively, you may wish to employ the builder and administer the contract yourself.
 Such methods would reduce professional fees but are not recommended, unless you have a thorough working knowledge of the construction industry.
 The end result could well cost you more if you are exposed to the technical and legal problems which frequently occur during the contract administration stage.
 If you feel an architect’s proposed fee is high, it is best to discuss the matter fully and frankly with them before they start work.

-Usually the architect will seek reimbursement for items outside normal architectural services, such as:
+Usually the architect will seek reimbursement for items outside normal architectural services, such as: specialist subconsultants (for example, structural engineers, cost consultants, landscape architects); for projects in regional Victoria, addittional travel costs may apply; and fees for authorities application